-There is an important property that has been interpreted in different ways in the literature but, considered in a broader context, supports the analysis of SE as the pronominal argument occupying the subject position in the constructions under discussion.
+There is an important property that has been interpreted in different ways in the literature but, considered in a broader context, supports the analysis of SE as a pronominal argument occupying the subject position in these constructions.
 We are referring to the well observed fact that the missing argument always has an animate interpretation (Mendikoetxea 1999, Sánchez 2002, and references therein).
 Consider, for instance, change of state verbs.
-This kind of verbs typically allow animate agents as well as non-animate causes as subjects in their transitive version (13a).
-When they enter into a non paradigmatic SE-construction, the cause looses the ability to refer to an inanimate entity.
+This kind of verbs typically allow animate agents as well as non-animate causes as subjects in their transitive version (15a).
+When they enter into a non paradigmatic SE-construction, the cause looses the ability to refer to an inanimate entity (discard anticausative readings).

-- (13) a.
-El fuego/pirómano quemó muchos libros/a muchos inocentes aquella noche The fire/pyromaniac burned many books/ A many innocents that night 'The fire/the pyromaniac burned many books/many innocent people that night'

-- b.
-Se quemaron muchos libros aquella noche

-SE burned-3pl many books that night

-'Many books were burned that night" (animate generic agent only)

-- Se quemó a muchos inocentes aquella noche

-SE burned-3sg many innocents that night

-'Many innocent people were burned that night' (animate generic/arbitrary agent only)
+- (15) a.
+El fuego/pirómano quemó muchos libros/a muchos inocentes aquella noche The fire/pyromaniac burned many books/DOM many innocents that night 'The fire/the pyromaniac burned many books/many innocent people that night' - b.
+Se quemaron muchos libros aquella noche SE burned-3pl many books that night 'Many books were burned that night' (animate generic agent only) - c.
+Se quemó a muchos inocentes aquella noche SE burned-3sg DOM many innocents that night 'Many innocent people were burned that night' (animate generic/arbitrary agent only)

-This restriction equally affects passive (13b) and impersonal (13c) constructions.
-This property has, at least, two important consequences: On the one hand, it sharply distinguishes "passive" SE from analytic passives, where inanimate causers are perfectly fine (14).
+This restriction equally affects passive (15b) and impersonal (15c) constructions.
+This property has, at least, two important consequences: On the one hand, it sharply distinguishes passive SE from analytic passives, where inanimate causers are perfectly fine (16).

-(14) Muchos libros fueron quemados/destruídos por el fuego aquella noche Many books were burnt/destroyed by the fire that night
+(16) Muchos libros fueron quemados/destruídos por el fuego aquella noche Many books were burnt/destroyed by the fire that night

-On the other hand, the animacy restriction makes SE constructions incompatible with verbs that do not select animate arguments (e.g., ocurrir 'to happen', transcurrir 'to pass', rielar 'to shimmer (the moon)' (15)), making the distribution of SE closer to the one of strong pronouns.
+On the other hand, the animacy restriction makes SE constructions incompatible with verbs that do not select animate arguments (e.g., ocurrir 'to happen', transcurrir 'to pass', rielar 'to shimmer (the moon)' (17)), making the distribution of SE closer to the one of strong pronouns.

-- (15) a. \se/\él ocurre /implica que...
-SE/he happens/implies that... - b. \se/\él transcurrió (un día) SE/he passed (one day)
+- (17) a. se/él ocurre /implica que...
+SE/he happens/implies that... - b. se/él transcurrió (un día) SE/he passed (one day)

 Many impersonal constructions share this property with SE-constructions (Fernández-Soriano & Taboas 1999).
 As a matter of fact, it has been argued that this requirement is a general property of arbitrary/generic subjects (e.g. Cinque 1988).
 However, this statement is not completely accurate.
-It is true that arbitrary/generic subjects tend to be animate in many such contexts, but when verbs that generally take inanimate subjects are considered, the generic interpretation is also available for many inanimate implicit arguments, as illustrated in the contrast between (16a) and (16b).
+It is true that arbitrary/generic subjects tend to be animate in many such contexts, but when verbs that